MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/cmdlet-versions.md

 ---
-ms.date: 08/24/2021
-keywords:  powershell,core
+description: This article lists the modules and cmdlets that are included in various versions of PowerShell. ms.date: 08/24/2021
 title: Release history of modules and cmdlets
-description: This article lists the modules and cmdlets that are included in various versions of PowerShell.
 ---
 # Release history of modules and cmdlets